 A few weeks ago a reader asked for some thoughts regarding the AliPay on iOS 14 Apple Pay rumor with a link to some screen/mockup images on the LIHKG site.
 Before getting to that it’s helpful to review some key Apple Pay Wallet features for payment cards: (1) Direct Face/Touch ID authentication and payment at the reader, (2) Device contained transactions without a network connection, (3) Ability to set a default main card for Apple Pay use.

 The images suggest a possible scenario implementing AliPay in iOS 14 Apple Pay:

-- Wallet QR Card set as the main card is directly activated with a button double-click for Face/Touch ID authentication and dynamic QR Code payment generation in Apple Pay.
+Wallet QR Card set as the main card is directly activated with a button double-click for Face or a Touch ID authentication and dynamic QR Code payment generation in Apple Pay.

 Direct static QR Code reads activate AliPay Apple Pay payment.

 If Apple is adding AliPay to the ranks of top tier Wallet payment cards, they have to provide a way in.
 The new “PKSecureElementPass” PassKit framework addition in iOS 13.4 could be just that.
 Instead of PassKit NFC Certificates, the additions suggest a Secure Element Pass/certificate.
 Secure Element Certificates instead of NFC Certificates, or better yet completely decouple the Secure Element from NFC so that there are 2 kinds of certificates: a Secure Element Pass for Secure Element transactions, and a NFC Certificate ‘lite’ for non-Secure Element NFC use such as VAS passes which pull everything off a JSON server.
 In the long run Apple needs to provide finer definitions and controls for NFC and UWB access instead of one black box that PassKit NFC Certificates have been up to now.